 Oh yes!
 I like using them in salads as an addition to other greens.
 You can add them to stocks as well.
 In fact, the carrot top stems and the carrot ends that will be left after making this dish can be saved to put in chicken or vegetable stock.

 I love these carrots served with a roast chicken, pork tenderloin, or pot roast.
 They would be a nice side to serve with my Cheeseburger Macaroni From Scratch as well.
-If you are a Vegetarian, these carrots would be great alongside a soup such as my Cream Of Asparagus Soup or in the Fall, my Risotto with Sweet Meat Squash.
-These would also be quite nice as an extra side dish served with my Sheet Pan Salmon and Asparagus with Orzo.
+If you are a Vegetarian, these carrots would be great alongside a soup such as my Cream Of Asparagus Soup when asparagus is in season.
+In the Fall, it would be nice with my Risotto with Sweet Meat Squash.

 For the Carrots